abtieku/Pewlett-Hackard-Analysis/README.md

 - The company will have a large shortage of various positions (especially Engineers and Staff Members) very soon, and they need to get hiring!

-- To assist HR in the hiring process, we could build a table which only shows the engineering positions.
+- To assist HR in the hiring process, we could build a table which only shows the engineering positions, which is the bulk of the positions.
 It's based on retiring_titles:
 ````
     SELECT count, title
     INTO engineering_titles